What to Expect

 The massage may begin with adding strategically placed Cups on the back (per your preference).
 Most massages include work on the legs, back, neck and arms.

 During the massage your therapist will use hands, forearms and fingers to work the muscles, fascia (sheath around the muscles) and connective tissue.
-She may also stretch the muscles and joints and use an elbow or knuckles to 'pin' down an adhesion/knot to allow it to release, with your approval.
+She may also stretch the muscles and joints and use a forearm or knuckles to 'pin' down an area of concern.

 *All massages now include Mu Xing and Cupping unless otherwise specified.